kpj/WebWrapper/README.md

 ## Documentation

-An object called``PyInterface`` which allows access to more sophisticated functions is provided in javascript.
+The latest documentation can be generated using doxygen.

-These functions are listed [here](https://rawgithub.com/kpj/WebWrapper/master/docs/html/classpython_1_1js__interface_1_1JavascriptInterface.html).
+Particularly important is the object called ``PyInterface`` which allows access to more sophisticated functions is provided in javascript.

-For a general overview, start [here](https://rawgithub.com/kpj/WebWrapper/master/docs/html/index.html).
+These functions are defined in ``./python/js_interface.py``